knative/docs/docs/eventing/README.md

 1. Knative Eventing services are loosely coupled.
 These services can be developed and deployed independently on, and across a variety of platforms (for example Kubernetes, VMs, SaaS or FaaS).
-1. Event producers and event sources are independent.
+1. Event producers and event consumers are independent.
 Any producer (or source), can generate events before there are active event consumers that are listening.
 Any event consumer can express interest in an event or class of events, before there are producers that are creating those events.
 1. Other services can be connected to the Eventing system.
 These services can